 Empire of Light by Gregory Earls

-Available at Amazon, Barnes & Noble, Kobo and iTunes
+Available at Amazon, Barnes & Noble, The Book Depository, Kobo and iTunes

 Jason Tisse is in over his head.
 As a young black cinematography student at LA’s notoriously tough American Film Institute, he’s got the vision, but not the balls to battle the ruthlessness that is Hollywood.
 After a failed year at AFI, which includes nearly electrocuting a fellow classmate, Jason embarks on a trip to Europe to hunt down the works of his favorite painter.
 Armed with an enchanted camera gifted to him by an eccentric film professor, Jason is prepared to master the art of light and shadow as depicted in the infamous baroque artwork of the original Emperor of Light known to the rest of the world as Caravaggio.